docs

 ** Windows **

-First, select the cloud disk in the disk manager, then right-click and choose "Offline".
+First select the cloud disk in the disk manager, right-click and select "Offline".

-Then select the cloud disk in the device manager, right-click and select "Uninstall".
+Then select the cloud hard disk in the device manager, right-click and select "Unmount".

-These two operations are equivalent to performing a dismount operation on the cloud hard disk in the Windows system.
+These two operations are equivalent to performing a dismount operation on the cloud hard drive in the Windows system.

-If there is only one C drive, the second one would be the cloud disk.
-It is recommended to backup the cloud disk (such as snapshots and clones) before expansion.
+If there is only one C drive, the second one is the cloud hard drive.
+It is recommended to make a backup of the cloud hard drive before the expansion (such as snapshots and clones).

 2. Console Operation

-The console does not support "shrinking" of local disks, but "shrinking" can be indirectly achieved through the following steps.
+The console does not support "shrink" of the local disk, but the "shrink" can be effectively realized through the following steps.

-!> Please note, this operation will completely erase the data.
-Please back up your data before proceeding!!!
+Please note that this operation will completely wipe your data, please back up the data before operation!!!

 1. Delete Local Disk

-?> The deletion of the local disk requires shutting down the system.
-First, enter the system internally to perform the uninstall operation.
-The steps are as follows:
+Deleting a local disk requires shutting down.
+First, go into the system to perform the unmount operation.
+The operation steps are:

 ** Linux **